 Want to contribute to more solar in a great environment?
 We’re hiring!
-Don’t hesitate to write an open application if you are not attracted to the positions listed ones below.
+Don’t hesitate to submit a speculative application if you are not attracted to the positions listed below.
 We are well-funded, growing fast and always looking for interesting colleagues.

-Our non-technical vacancies can be found on on our main vacancies page (in Dutch though).
+Our non-technical vacancies can be found on our main vacancies page.

 At Solar Monkey, our goal is to enable solar to be the world’s leading power supply, and we accomplish that with software that makes solar power systems more affordable, secure and reliable.
 We do so in a very open and warm environment, where everybody can have his or her say on company values, structure, and policies.

-Solar Monkey currently consists of 13 full-timers, of which 5 are developers, and we always have a couple of awesome interns.
-We have the intention and capital to more than double that in a year, so that is where you come in!
+Solar Monkey currently consists of around 30 full-timers, of which 14 are in the product team, and we always have a couple of awesome interns.
+We have the intention and capital to grow our team rapidly in the coming year, so that is where you come in!

-Nowadays we have almost a full continuous delivery pipeline running.
+Nowadays we have a full continuous integration pipeline running.
 Everything we do runs in Docker containers.
 We’ve written a small helper app that uses Hashicorp’s Nomad to schedule those containers in our production and test environments.
 We are slowly expanding this into a commit-to-deploy trunk-based integration strategy.

-The frontend of our app is a single page application and we are in the midst of migrating from AngularJS (yes, 1.7.something) to React.
-We have been using Redux for our main logic, so that transition is not too hard. redux-saga is our helper for all side effects and asynchronous calls.
+Our app consists of multiple single page applications written in React.
+We use Redux for our main logic combined with redux-saga for all side effects and asynchronous calls.
 The main part is what we call the “editor”, where the systems are designed.
 Its core is a Fabric layer on top of a Leaflet map.
-End-to-end testing is getting in shape, which is done with help of Cypress.
+End-to-end testing is getting in shape, which is done with help of Testim.

 The backend is a Django application, in Python 3.
 We make use of django-rest-framework to ease the endpoint development, and Celery is our current (but contested) queue runner.
 We leverage the GEOS capabilities of PostGIS for raster data (height maps) as well as vector data (for meta data on images and buildings).